 Right this way for a step-by-step slideshow of the techniques used in this recipe!

-- 2 whole eggs, beaten, at room temperature
+2 large whole eggs, beaten, at room temperature

 In a small bowl, stir to combine the warm milk and sugar.
 Add the yeast, stir, and allow the mixture to sit for five minutes.
 It will begin to foam on top.
 In a separate bowl, stir together the egg and melted butter and set aside.
 In the bowl of the stand mixer, combine the flour and salt.
 Add the milk mixture and mix on low speed until the flour is hydrated, then increase the speed to form a dry-looking dough.
 Lower the speed, add the egg mixture and mix until it is integrated.
 Then mix the dough on medium-high speed for approximately 10 minutes, stopping to scrape the dough off the hook and edges of the bowl.
 As it mixes, the dough should make a slapping sound against the edge of the bowl.
 Once the dough is smooth and very stretchy, you are done mixing.
 Oil a large bowl with a little vegetable oil and place the dough inside.
 Cover the bowl with plastic wrap and place in the fridge overnight.